microsoftgraph/microsoft-graph-docs-contrib/concepts/use-postman-with-app-only-authentication.md

 You have now successfully made a Microsoft Graph call using application authentication.

 You can follow these steps to make other requests to Microsoft Graph.
-Remember that you have to add permissions to your Azure AD application for other requests to work; otherwise, you get permission denied errors in your responses.
-To find the right permissions for your request, check out [Microsoft Graph permissions reference](https://learn.microsoft.com/en-us/graph/permissions-reference?context=graph%2Fapi%2F1.0&view=graph-rest-1.0).
+Remember that you have to add [permissions](permissions-reference.md) to your Azure AD application for other requests to work; otherwise, you get permission denied errors in your responses.
+To find the right permissions, check the Permissions section of the relevant API, and look for Application permission type.

 ### Contribute to the collection